jeandrepentz/flutter-joke-app/README.md

 - Add caching to the joke repository (probably sqlite)
 - Add a user settings repository
 - Move the "NSFW" setting to a settings page, that communicates with the settings repository
-- Define the Provider consumers to more specific widgets, so less get's redrawn.
+- Define the Provider consumers to more specific widgets, so less gets redrawn.
-- Add error handeling, invalid response from API, no connection to the API etc.
+- Add error handling, invalid response from API, no connection to the API etc.
 - Add more unit testing